Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

 **[1.
 Bases-Fundamental](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Bases-Fundamental)**

-This branch focuses on the essential building blocks of data science and Python programming.
+This branch focuses on the essential building blocks of data science and Python programming, providing a solid foundation for advanced topics and projects.
 It contains **11 subdirectories**:

    + [Python-Basics-and-Operations](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Bases-Fundamental/01%20-%20Python-Basics-and-Operations): This section introduces the fundamental operations and concepts in Python programming.
 It includes a series of notebooks that cover topics such as basic data types, arithmetic operations, and string manipulation.
 Here’s what’s covered: